So perfectly cute you almost don’t want to eat them! But here I am again – making the cutest Easter cupcakes you ever did see.

 - Assorted Jelly beans

-Meanwhile cut Circus Peanuts in half length wise.
+- Cut Circus Peanuts in half lengthwise.
 This should leave you with a "figure 8" shape.
 Discard (or eat) the side with the "peanut" indentations.
 Press the cut side into the edges of the cupcake with the smooth side facing up.

-Arrange on serving platter so it looks like the bunnies have their heads stuck in the ground.
-Enjoy!
+- Arrange on serving platter so it looks like the bunnies have their heads stuck in the ground.